Autonomy helps you understand and take advantage of the many benefits you’re entitled to, such as:

 - Blind and deaf clients

 - Clients with psychological or mental handicaps who receive attendance allowance

 - Clients with severely limited walking ability or multiple amputees

 - Clients with reduced or hindered fine motor skills.

-Reductions on the purchase price
+Offers on purchase price

 How do you get it?
 Here is the procedure for obtaining one of our special licences.